-What is the most difficult claim you were assigned to, and how did you handle it?
+3. What is the most difficult insurance claim you were assigned to, and how did you handle it?

 What you want to hear: Your candidate should provide details about the type of claim, the facts involved in the claim, and the challenges with the investigation.
 What made the claim difficult?
 Was it the amount or size of the damage?
 The location of the damage?
 The nature of personal injuries?
-The claimant’s aggressive personality?
+The claimant’s aggressive personality in in-person interviews or phone interviews?
 Listen for ways the candidate handled the difficulty and the outcome of their efforts.
 Were they resourceful enough to resolve the matter independently, or did they have to involve a supervisor?
 For example, they might say, “A building collapsed and I was unable to enter the site to take pictures and assess the damage.
 Instead I used a drone equipped with a camera to take aerial photographs.”

-Red flag: A Claims Adjuster who wilts in the face of difficulty or complexity is a risk for preparing inaccurate or incomplete reports.
+Red flag: A Claims Adjuster who wilts in the face of difficulty or complexity is a risk for preparing inaccurate or incomplete reports for the insurance company.
 Also, failing to be resourceful and independent in resolving problems will create additional work for supervisors and lower department productivity.

 What you want to hear: Once a Claims Adjuster completes their in-field investigative work, the facts must then be considered along with the terms of the applicable insurance policy in order to draw conclusions about coverage.
 Listen for a candidate who has a clear plan for learning every provision of the policies relevant to their potential claim assignments, including reading the policies, researching unfamiliar provisions, consulting with supervisors for guidance, attending continuing education courses, and the like.

-Why do you want to be a Claims Adjuster for our company?
-How does your past experience as a claims adjuster prepare you for the role?
+5. Why do you want to be a Claims Adjuster for our company?
+How does your past experience as a Claims Adjuster prepare you for the role?

 Red flag: A candidate who failed to prepare for your interview cannot be relied on to properly prepare for claims assignments on the job.
 Additionally, be sure a candidate who specializes in a particular field is a good match for your companies coverage and claims.

-Tell me how you approach working with a large amount of information in order to draw conclusions?
+6. Tell me how you approach working with a large amount of information in order to draw conclusions for an insurance claim?

 What you want to hear: A claims investigation will typically produce a volume of information for the Claims Adjuster to consider.
-A strong candidate will say something like, “I start by sorting all gathered information into categories such as photographs, videos, witness interviews, or expert consultations.
+A strong candidate will say something like, “I start by sorting all gathered information into categories such as photographs, videos, witness interviews (through phone interviews or face-to-face interviews), or expert consultations.
 Next, in each category I identify all relevant information versus information that will have little or no bearing on my overall analysis.
 Then I prioritize that relevant information based on its potential impact on my conclusions.
 I then review the applicable insurance policy and evaluate my evidence against the allowed coverage.
 Finally, I draw conclusions about coverage and compensation, if any, and prepare my report.”

 Red flag: A candidate who understands well how to gather information in an investigation, but cannot demonstrate a clear plan for how they approach working with that information, is a high risk for your company.
-Be cautious of low productivity due to inefficient work processes as well as incorrect conclusions based on irrelevant information.
+Be cautious of low productivity due to inefficient work processes or faulty interview processes as well as incorrect conclusions based on irrelevant information.